testing-library/vue-testing-library/README.md

 * routes - A set of routes, if present render will configure VueRouter and pass to mount.
 3. configurationCb - A callback to be called passing the Vue instance when created.
 This allows 3rd party plugins to be installed prior to mount.

-### Simulate
+### fireEvent

-Lightweight wrapper around DOM element methods
+Lightweight wrapper around DOM element events and methods

 ### wait